Italian Prime Minister Mario Draghi resigns as coalition collapses - KTVZ

 Italian Prime Minister Mario Draghi resigns as coalition collapses

-Italian Prime Minister Mario Draghi submitted his resignation to President Sergio Mattarella on Thursday after several key parties in his coalition boycotted a confidence vote in the government Wednesday night.
-The move plunges the European Union’s third-largest economy into fresh political turmoil.
+Italian Prime Minister Mario Draghi submitted his resignation to President Sergio Mattarella on Thursday,

+Draghi’s resignation comes after several key parties in his coalition — the powerful 5-Star movement, the largest party in the country’s coalition government, center-right Forza Italia and the far-right League — boycotted a confidence vote in the government Wednesday night.

+Mattarella, who accepted the resignation, is scheduled to meet with the speakers of Parliament on Thursday afternoon, the presidential palace said in a statement.
+The next step is to call for a snap election.

 The-CNN-Wire